-- 1 lb ground turkey
+- 1 lb pizza dough

 - kosher salt and freshly ground black pepper

 - 1 cup grated truffled gouda cheese